RyanJulyan/Flask-BDA/README.md

 ```

-> **Note:** if the package does not install you may need to run the comand as an admin.
+> **Note:** If the package does not install you may need to run the command as an admin.
 >
-> press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and Select the option "Run as administrator" and then follow the previous steps again
+> press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and select the option "Run as administrator" and then follow the previous steps again

-* Open browser and install docker desktop:
+* Open a browser and install docker desktop:
     * Go to: [https://hub.docker.com/editions/community/docker-ce-desktop-windows/](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) to get the installer
 * "Windows-Key + R" will show you the 'RUN' box
     * Type "C:\Program Files\Docker\Docker\Docker Desktop.exe" to open docker
-* Open new terminal
+* Open a new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal